oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/slovakia.md

 civil law system based on Austro-Hungarian codes; note - legal code modified to comply with the obligations of Organization on Security and Cooperation in Europe

 ### 憲法
-- `history`: several previous (preindependence); latest passed by the National Council 1 September 1992, signed 3 September 1992, effective 1 October 1992
+- `歷史`: several previous (preindependence); latest passed by the National Council 1 September 1992, signed 3 September 1992, effective 1 October 1992
-- `amendments`: proposed by the National Council; passage requires at least three-fifths majority vote of Council members; amended many times, last in 2020
+- `修正`: proposed by the National Council; passage requires at least three-fifths majority vote of Council members; amended many times, last in 2020

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Slovakia
+- `血統公民身份`: at least one parent must be a citizen of Slovakia
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Peter PELLEGRINI (since 15 June 2024)
+- `國家元首`: President Peter PELLEGRINI (since 15 June 2024)
-- `head of government`: Prime Minister Robert FICO (since 25 October 2023)
+- `政府首腦`: Prime Minister Robert FICO (since 25 October 2023)
-- `cabinet`: Cabinet appointed by the president on the recommendation of the prime minister
+- `内閣`: Cabinet appointed by the president on the recommendation of the prime minister
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election first round 23 March 2024 with a runoff on 6 April 2024 (next to be held in 2029); following National Council elections (every 4 years), the president designates a prime minister candidate, usually the leader of the party or coalition that wins the most votes, who must win a vote of confidence in the National Council
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election first round 23 March 2024 with a runoff on 6 April 2024 (next to be held in 2029); following National Council elections (every 4 years), the president designates a prime minister candidate, usually the leader of the party or coalition that wins the most votes, who must win a vote of confidence in the National Council
-- `election results`: *2024: *Peter PELLEGRINI elected president in the second round; percent of vote in first round - Ivan KORCOK (independent) 42.5%; Peter PELLEGRINI (Hlas-SD) 37%; Stefan HARABIN (independent) 11.7%, other 8.8%; percent of vote in second round Peter PELLEGRINI (Hlas-SD) 53.1%; Ivan KORCOK (independent) 46.9%*  2019:* Zuzana CAPUTOVA elected president in second round; percent of vote - Zuzana CAPUTOVA (PS) 58.4%, Maros SEFCOVIC (independent) 41.6%
+- `選舉結果`: *2024: *Peter PELLEGRINI elected president in the second round; percent of vote in first round - Ivan KORCOK (independent) 42.5%; Peter PELLEGRINI (Hlas-SD) 37%; Stefan HARABIN (independent) 11.7%, other 8.8%; percent of vote in second round Peter PELLEGRINI (Hlas-SD) 53.1%; Ivan KORCOK (independent) 46.9%*  2019:* Zuzana CAPUTOVA elected president in second round; percent of vote - Zuzana CAPUTOVA (PS) 58.4%, Maros SEFCOVIC (independent) 41.6%

 ### 立法部門
-- `description`: unicameral National Council or Narodna Rada (150 seats; members directly elected in a single- and multi-seat constituencies by closed, party-list proportional representation vote; members serve 4-year terms); 76 seats needed for a majority
+- `描述`: unicameral National Council or Narodna Rada (150 seats; members directly elected in a single- and multi-seat constituencies by closed, party-list proportional representation vote; members serve 4-year terms); 76 seats needed for a majority
-- `elections`: last held on 30 September 2023 (next to be held by 2027)
+- `選舉`: last held on 30 September 2023 (next to be held by 2027)
-- `election results`: percent of vote by party - SMER-SSD 23%, PS 18%, Hlas-SD 14.7%, OL'aNO 8.9%, KDH 6.8%, SaS 6.3%, SNS 5.6%; seats by party - SMER-SSD 42, PS 32, Hlas-SD 27, OL'aNO 16, KDH 12, SaS 11, SNS 10; composition - men 116, women 34, percentage women 22.7%
+- `選舉結果`: percent of vote by party - SMER-SSD 23%, PS 18%, Hlas-SD 14.7%, OL'aNO 8.9%, KDH 6.8%, SaS 6.3%, SNS 5.6%; seats by party - SMER-SSD 42, PS 32, Hlas-SD 27, OL'aNO 16, KDH 12, SaS 11, SNS 10; composition - men 116, women 34, percentage women 22.7%

 ### 司法部門
-- `highest court(s)`: Supreme Court of the Slovak Republic (consists of the court president, vice president, and approximately 80 judges organized into criminal, civil, commercial, and administrative divisions with 3- and 5-judge panels); Constitutional Court of the Slovak Republic (consists of 13 judges organized into 3-judge panels)
+- `最高法院`: Supreme Court of the Slovak Republic (consists of the court president, vice president, and approximately 80 judges organized into criminal, civil, commercial, and administrative divisions with 3- and 5-judge panels); Constitutional Court of the Slovak Republic (consists of 13 judges organized into 3-judge panels)
-- `judge selection and term of office`: Supreme Court judge candidates nominated by the Judicial Council of the Slovak Republic, an 18-member self-governing body that includes the Supreme Court chief justice and presidential, governmental, parliamentary, and judiciary appointees; judges appointed by the president serve for life subject to removal by the president at age 65; Constitutional Court judges nominated by the National Council of the Republic and appointed by the president; judges serve 12-year terms
+- `法官遴選和任期`: Supreme Court judge candidates nominated by the Judicial Council of the Slovak Republic, an 18-member self-governing body that includes the Supreme Court chief justice and presidential, governmental, parliamentary, and judiciary appointees; judges appointed by the president serve for life subject to removal by the president at age 65; Constitutional Court judges nominated by the National Council of the Republic and appointed by the president; judges serve 12-year terms
-- `subordinate courts`: regional and district civil courts; Special Criminal Court; Higher Military Court; military district courts; Court of Audit;
+- `下級法院`: regional and district civil courts; Special Criminal Court; Higher Military Court; military district courts; Court of Audit;

 ### 政黨
 Alliance-Szovetseg or A-SChristian Union or KÚCivic Conservative Party or OKSDemocratsDirection-Social Democracy or Smer-SSDFor the People or Za LudiFreedom and Solidarity or SaSLife National Party or Život–NS (formerly Christian Democracy - Life and Prosperity - Alliance for Slovkia)New Majority or NOVAOrdinary People and Independent Personalities - New Majority or OLaNO-NOVAPeople's Party Our Slovakia or LSNSProgressive Slovakia or PSRepublicSlovak National Party or SNSVoice - Social Democracy or Hlas-SDWe Are Family or Sme-Rodina (formerly Party of Citizens of Slovakia)